-Today's nonprofit board members and their organizations face a changing environment filled with increasing competition, sophisticated donors, and new methods of solicitation.
-How should the nonprofit leaders change their approach to help board members react to this environment more effectively and provide leadership that supports their nonprofit organization?
+With the growing social impact environment, nonprofit board members and their organizations need to function efficiently and effectively.
+They are frequently facing a challenging environment with increasing competition, sophisticated donors and new methods of solicitation.
+How should the nonprofit leaders change their approach to help board members react to this environment more effectively and provide leadership that supports their nonprofit organizations?
 How can board members use their time and commitment to become better ambassadors and help organizations increase their impact and meet their missions?

-In this program, you will learn how to provide tools to board members that will help maximize donor engagement, define a clear strategy for recruiting new board members and build stronger relationships with donors.
-Kellogg Center for Nonprofit Management faculty and industry practitioners will engage you with a rich mix of classroom learning and interactive discussion.
+In this program, you will learn best practices to assist executives and board members in maximizing the organization’s potential.
+You will explore the role the board serves in your organization and principles to ensure your board is performing with a high level of integrity and responsibility.
+Kellogg Center for Nonprofit Management faculty and practitioners will engage you with a rich mix of classroom learning and interactive discussion.

 Build trust between the board and leadership